 The Committee shall be a standing committee of the Board and all Committee members shall be Trustees.

 The Committee shall consist of three or more members.
 The Chair and the other members of the Committee shall be elected by the Board and shall serve until their successors shall be duly elected and qualified or until their earlier resignation or removal.

 All Committee members shall be financially literate and have a working familiarity with basic finance and accounting practices.
 At all times a majority of the members of the Committee shall possess accounting or related financial management expertise, as determined by the Board in its business judgment.
 This shall be signified by, among other factors, employment experience in the fields of finance or accounting, or other appropriate background or experience which has created financial sophistication on the part of the member.

-None of the members of the Committee, or any immediate family member of a Committee member, shall be an employee or officer of the Foundation’s independent auditor, nor shall any member of the Committee have been so employed within the three years preceding appointment to the Committee.
+None of the members of the Committee, or any immediate family member of a Committee member, shall be an employee or officer of the Foundation’s Auditors, nor shall any member of the Committee have been so employed within the three years preceding appointment to the Committee.